lilyosah/tech-knowledgebase/Human-Computer-Interaction/Interpretation and Modeling.md

 Represents the influences on a person, group, or organization Reveals the cultural context in which the product/system will have to succeed

+Visual language:
 Nodes are cultural units, stuff about them are annotations in the bubble

+#### User Persona

+Fake users, fake name, some info about that person

+#### Decision Point Model

+Decisions are in a sort of column divided in half, positive influences on the left, negative on the right

+#### Physical Model

+A drawing of the space they are in, can be a map and what happened at each place
+- Red lightning bolt can be used to symbolize breakdowns - when things don't work as expected

+#### Artifact Model

+Things that are used in the space

+#### Day in the Life Model

+Small loops show the kind of activities that happen?
+- Sort of combine sequence-flow and cultural models

+#### Identity Model

+Three segments of the page, I like, I do, I am